Damping transition in an open generalized Aubry-Andr\'e-Harper model: Damping transition

 \section{Damping transition}

-As a manifestation of the physical implications relevant with the underlying anti-PT symmetry breaking, we perform full-time simulation of the damped system by numerically solving Eq. (\ref{eq_delta}).
-In the absence of the modulation, or for weak modulation $\lambda$, the damping dynamics exhibits chiral features under OBC, dubbed as "chiral damping", as shown in Fig. \ref{fig4}(a).
-The system always enters exponential damping for a long enough evolution time, due to the finite Liouvillian gap.
+As a manifestation of the physical implications relevant with the underlying anti-$\mathcal{PT}$ symmetry breaking, we perform full-time simulation of the damped system by numerically solving Eq. (\ref{eq_delta}).
+In the absence of the modulation or for weak modulation $\lambda$, the damping dynamics exhibits chiral features under the OBC, dubbed as ``chiral damping" as shown in Fig. \ref{fig4}(a).
+The system always enters exponential damping for a long enough evolution time due to the finite Liouvillian gap.
 However, the rapid exponential stage does not immediately start but follows an initial algebraic damping.
-The initial algebraic damping ends up successively from the left sites to the right sites, forming a sharp ``damping wave front", as more clearly seen in Fig. \ref{fig4}(d).
+The initial algebraic damping ends up successively from the left sites to the right sites, forming a sharp ``damping wave front" as more clearly seen in Fig. \ref{fig4}(d).
 This chiral feature fades away as $\lambda$ increases, and eventually the system only fulfills non-chiral damping across the critical point $\lambda_c$.

 The chiral damping is attributed to the NHSE, according to Ref. \cite{FSong2019}.
 Intuitively, the asymmetric coupling effectively induces a chiral current, which is associated with the NHSE \cite{Lee2019}.
-To see the role of this current, we decompose the propagator $J_{x'x}=\langle xs|\exp(-iXt)|x's'\rangle$ in terms of the GBZ modes:
+To see the role of this current, we decompose the propagator $J_{x'x}=\langle xs|\exp(-iXt)|x's'\rangle$ in terms of the generalized Brillouin zone (GBZ) modes,